debomatic/debomatic/docs/configuration.rst

 ..
 CAUTION::

  This directory needs to be bind mounted in the chroot for the scripts to be launched correctly.
-It is possible to do so by adjusting the schroot profile linked to the chroots used by Deb-o-Matic.
+It is possible to do so by adjusting the sbuild configuration file.

 crossbuild section
 ..................